sidchn/sidchn/README.md

 ### Hi there 👋

-### My Info-Sec Blog :
+### My Blog :
 https://sidchn.github.io

 - 💬 Ask me anything about Cyber Security and Penetration Testing.
+- 🔭 I’m currently working on Application Security and HackTheBox.
+- 👯 I’m looking to collaborate on Vulnerability Research and Exploit Development.
+- 📫 How to reach me: Contact me via Twitter @sidchn_20

 <!--
 **sidchn/sidchn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...

 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-- 📫 How to reach me: ...

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->